-- The virtual environment how to communicate, network and build a personal brand effectively

-- Tax issues in M&A

-- So you think they're a contractor?

-- TASA and the life cycle of a tax agent.
+- The virtual environment how to communicate, network and build a personal brand effectively in the digital age - Tax issues in M&A - So you think they're a contractor? - TASA and the life cycle of a tax practitioner - Current law and the proposed reform.